ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity_guide/client_rendering.md

 Although its name may be misleading, [`amp-list`](../../../components/reference/amp-list.md) is the go-to solution for client-side rendering in AMP.
 The amp-list component works in a wide range of client-side rendering needs.
 It can render a single item or provide infinite scrolling and pagination.
 It allows dynamic content rendering on page load and can [update that content after a user interacts with the page](#rendering-after-user-interaction).
 Use the default loading indicator, or [build your own](https://amp.dev/documentation/examples/multimedia-animations/custom_loading_indicators/), for the best UX, especially when fetching from a remote endpoint.

-The amp-list component uses a remote JSON endpoint, or a local amp-state element, to render dynamic content on page load.
+The amp-list component uses a remote JSON endpoint, a local amp-state element, or a local amp-script element, to render dynamic content on page load.
 Default use of amp-list requires each JSON to have an items array.

 [example preview="top-frame" playground="true" imports="amp-bind, amp-list" template="amp-mustache"]
 ```html